Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

 Reports of pro-government Afghan fighters in Syria date back to October 2012.
 They originally fought in the Iraqi Abu Fadl al-Abbas Brigade before eventually becoming a distinct brigade in 2013.
-According to news sources affiliated with the IRGC, the group was founded on 22 Urdibihist 1392/12 May 2013.
-The group's officially designated purpose, according to the Iranian government and affiliated news sources, is the defense of the shrine of Zaynab bint Ali, the granddaughter of Prophet Muhammad, and to fight "takfiri terrorists" in Syria, which would come to include the Islamic State (IS).
+According to news sources affiliated with the IRGC, the group was founded on 12 May 2013.
+The group's officially designated purpose, according to the Iranian government and affiliated news sources, is the defense of the shrine of Zaynab bint Ali, the granddaughter of Muhammad, and to fight "takfiri terrorists" in Syria, which would come to include the Islamic State (IS) and the Al-Nusra Front.
 At some point before 2014, Liwa Fatemiyoun was "incorporated" with Hezbollah Afghanistan, a minor political party in Afghanistan.

+In terms of numbers, the first group of 22 Afghan volunteers reportedly arrived in Syria at the end of 2012.
+A second group of 15 followed, then a third group of 22.
+This first contingent would have fought alongside the Iraqi Shiite militia Kataib Sayyid al-Shuhada, and then deployed to Iraq in parallel with Syria, and even with Lebanese Hezbollah.
+The fifth contingent already included around 100 recruits.
+Liwa Fatemiyoun grew from the size of a brigade (called Liwa in Arabic) to that of a division (called Lashkar in Farsi/Persian) in 2015, which implies a strength of around 10,000 fighters, but not all of whom were deployed in Syria.
+The range of 4,000 to 8,000 men seemed more plausible, with regular rotation of personnel between Iran and Syria.
+According to this account, the Afghans generally operated in units of 450 men (roughly the equivalent of a battalion), which seems plausible given what was seen among other actors on the Syrian regime side.
+This unit format also allows them to be deployed to several locations in Syria simultaneously.

 The Liwa Fatemiyoun became involved in multiple operations throughout Syria, including in Darra, Aleppo, and Palmyra.
 In March 2016, they fought in the recapture of Palmyra from the Islamic State.
+During the Aleppo offensive (July–August 2016), a commander of the Fatemiyoun brigade was killed.
 In 2017, the unit helped countering a major rebel offensive in northern Hama Governorate, and later aided a pro-government offensive in the Syrian Desert that aimed at reaching the Iraqi border.
 In course of the latter campaign, Mohammad Hosseini (also known as "Salman") was killed as he stepped on an anti-personnel mine.
-Hosseini had served as the intelligence chief of Liwa Fatemiyoun's Hazrat-e Fatemeh Zahra Brigade.
+Hussaini had served as the intelligence chief of Liwa Fatemiyoun's Hazrat-e-Fatemeh Zahra Brigade.
 Following the successful conclusion of this offensive, the Liwa Fatemiyoun took part in the campaign to capture all of central Syria from the IS.
 Anwar Yawri, another commander of Liwa Fatemiyoun, was killed during these operations.
 The unit later took part in the Eastern Syria campaign (September–December 2017), and helped to break the Islamic State's siege on Deir ez-Zor.